ARMmbed/mbed-os-example-client/README.md

 ### 6LoWPAN ND and Thread settings

-As both 6LoWPAN ND and Thread use IPv6 for connectivity, you need to verify first that you have a working IPv6 connection.
-You can do this by pinging the Connector IPv6 address `2607:f0d0:2601:52::20` from your network.
+6LoWPAN ND and Thread use IPv6 for connectivity.
+Therefore, you need to verify first that you have a working IPv6 connection.
+To do that, ping the Connector IPv6 address `2607:f0d0:2601:52::20` from your network.

 #### mbed gateway